-- 1. Successful completion of a bachelor's degree or its equivalent from an accredited or recognized school. - 2.
-In extraordinary cases, mature candidates (aged 30 and above with at least five years of ministry experience) who have not completed the prerequisite schooling may be admitted on a probationary status based on the Recognition of Prior Learning Policy. - 3.
-An applicant must be active in \ministry and authorized to implement assignments within a local church. \Active in Ministry typically is reflected by the following roles: Senior Pastor, Associate/Assistant Pastor, Church Planter, Elder/Church Leader, and Pastor's Spouse.
+- 1. Successful completion of a bachelor's degree or its equivalent from an accredited or recognized school. - An applicant must be active in \ministry and authorized to implement assignments within a local church. \Active in Ministry typically is reflected by the following roles: Senior Pastor, Associate/Assistant Pastor, Church Planter, Elder/Church Leader, and Pastor's Spouse. - 3.
+Upon acceptance, students must be assessed as "Competent" in the outcomes contained in the Five Foundational Courses.
+These non-credit courses ensure MDiv students are prepared to build on a strong foundation of ministerial experience and expertise.